- Lead manager Jeremy Gleeson has more than two decades of experience investing in technology companies

 How it fits in a portfolio

-The fund could add diversification and boost the long-term growth potential of a more adventurous portfolio.
-Investing in a specialist area adds risk though, and our analysis shows it’s difficult for managers investing in a specialist area of the market to perform better than their benchmark through good stock picking over the longer term.
-That's why we're not currently considering it for the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential.
+Investing in a specialist area adds risk, and our analysis shows it’s difficult for managers investing in a specialist area of the market to perform better than their benchmark through good stock picking over the longer term.
 We think specialist funds like this should usually only form a small part of a well-diversified investment portfolio.

-After achieving a master’s degree in engineering, Jeremy Gleeson started working for Reabourne, a small technology boutique company, in 1997 as an assistant portfolio manager.
-In 2007, Gleeson joined AXA Framlington to manage this fund and has been lead manager ever since.
-He’s also lead manager of the Digital Technology fund and co-manager of the Robotics fund.
+Over his career, Jeremy Gleeson has built over two decades of experience investing in technology.
+He joined AXA Framlington in 2007 and has been the lead manager of the Global Technology fund ever since.
+He also manages the Digital Technology fund and is co-manager on the Robotics fund.
 These are run in a similar way and invest in some of the same companies.
 We think he can comfortably manage his commitment to each.

-Gleeson also has the support of two portfolio managers, Tom Riley and Stephen Kelly.
-Riley has worked with Gleeson for around seven years and joined AXA in 2009, specialising in industrials.
-Kelly has been running US funds for 23 years and is naturally interested in technology given the sector makes up a large part of the US market.
+Riley has worked closely with Gleeson for many years and specialises in industrials.
+Kelly has been running US funds for over 20 years and has a natural overlap in the technology space, given the sector makes up a large part of the US market.
 He brings a more detailed focus on the economy and its outlook.
+Llandric focuses on some of the big names in the US too, but also spends some time looking at opportunities outside of the US, including China or Europe.

-The managers focus on the shares of companies they feel are run by progressive, quality management teams, which have high potential growth and profitability prospects.
+Gleeson prefers to avoid higher-risk start-up or ‘blue sky’ companies, as these are largely unprofitable and tend to disappoint in the early stages.
+Instead, focus is placed on investing in companies that are run by progressive, quality management teams, which have high potential growth and profitability prospects.

-They aim to build strong, long-lasting relationships with both the companies and their management teams.
-They feel this provides an opportunity for higher levels of engagement, better insight into the company’s actions and access to more accurate and honest information.
+Investing over the long-term is another key part of the investment process.
+Gleeson believes it’s important to build strong, long-lasting relationships with both the companies and their management teams.
+This provides an opportunity for higher levels of engagement and better insight into the company’s actions.

 AXA Framlington promotes a strong focus on investors’ interests and ensures they align with those of fund managers.
 Managers are rewarded on performance, with a focus on the longer term.
 They also focus on client growth and increasing fund size over time.